-Thankfully, like all drugs (including Panado and Aspirin), not every side effect is experienced by every person, and some side effects are experienced to lesser degrees in some people.
+Thankfully, as with all drugs (including Panado and Aspirin), not every side effect is experienced by every person.
+And some people experience side effects to a lesser degree.
 Many of the side effects may be unpleasant, but not harmful.

-The good news is that cancer cells divide more rapidly than normal cells and therefore more likely to be killed by chemotherapy.
+The good news: cancer cells divide more rapidly than normal cells, and are therefore more likely to be killed by chemotherapy.

 More good news is that normal cells are also more able to recover than cancer cells and, therefore, most side effects are not permanent and will reverse once the treatment is finished.